Decentralized Autoregressive Generation: Theoretical Analysis

 \section{Theoretical Analysis}

-In this section, we formulate autoregressive generation as a special case of Discrete Flow Matching.
-This allows us to define the Discrete Decentralized Flow Matching objective and apply it to AR generation, theoretically showing the equivalence of decentralized and centralized training paradigms.
-Since AR generation is done in discrete time steps, we first extend DFM to the discrete time domain, introducing necessary modifications.
-Next, we define the probability path and the probability generating velocity for AR sampling.
-Since checking that probability generating velocity indeed generates probability path is reduced to checking the Continuity Equation (CE), we define a necessary and sufficient 1-sparsity condition that discrete probability generating velocity must satisfy so that CE implies generation.
-Finally, we define the Discrete Decentralized Flow Matching objective, which is automatically applicable to AR, thereby proving the equivalence of the decentralized and centralized settings.
+The primary objective of this section is to mathematically prove that the training objective for autoregressive sampling can be completely decentralized.
+To achieve this, we formulate autoregressive generation as a special case of Discrete Flow Matching.
+By establishing this theoretical connection, we can demonstrate that the Discrete Flow Matching objective is inherently decentralizable, which subsequently allows us to apply a decentralized formulation directly to autoregressive generation.
+To build this mathematical proof, we proceed as follows.
+First, in Subsection \ref{subsec:dfmdt}, because autoregressive generation operates in discrete time steps, we extend the Discrete Flow Matching framework into the discrete time domain.
+Next, in Subsection \ref{subsec:ars}, we formalize the probability path and the probability generating velocity specifically for autoregressive sampling.
+Since verifying that the probability generating velocity correctly yields the probability path reduces to checking the Continuity Equation, we establish a necessary and sufficient 1-sparse condition that the discrete velocity must satisfy.
+Finally, in Subsection \ref{subsec:decent}, we define the Discrete Decentralized Flow Matching objective, which naturally applies to autoregressive generation, thereby completing our proof of theoretical equivalence between the decentralized and centralized training settings.